What is vulvovaginitis?

 Does your child need to see a doctor about vulvovaginitis?

-- you’re generally worried about your daughter’s symptoms or her safety.
+You should also take your daughter to the GP if you’re generally worried about your daughter’s symptoms or her safety.

 Treatment for vulvovaginitis